breatheco-de/content/src/content/lesson/events.md

 When using the addEventListener function, you have to specify what **event** you want to listen to, and **the handler function** that will be called every time that event is triggered on that DOM element.

-For example, this code is creating a list of names and each delete anchor in each row is listening to the “click” event – but only for that row.
+For example, this code is creating a list of names and each delete anchor in each row is listening to the "click" event – but only for that row.

 <iframe width="100%" height="300" src="//jsfiddle.net/BreatheCode/h6ajx458/1/embedded/js,html,result/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>